grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 >
 > This lets users reuse tests&mdash;no matter the environment and context.
 Making tests portable across multiple modes of execution is a key design goal of k6.

-1. [Local](#running-local-tests): the test execution is run entirely on a single machine, container, or CI server.
+1. [Local](#running-local-tests): the test execution happens entirely on a single machine, container, or CI server.

   ```bash
   k6 run script.js